 Capacity at AHAM vs. Capacity at Saturation

 There are two ways of testing conditions on how manufacturers may rate the moisture removal capacities of their dehumidifiers.
 The words AHAM and saturation refer to the circumstances in which dehumidifiers are tested.

 AHAM grades are registered at average conditions, which are recorded to be 60 percent humidity and 80 degrees Fahrenheit.
 These measurement circumstances are what the Association of Home Appliance Manufacturers suggests.
 AHAM conditions are supposed to give the most realistic representation of how a dehumidifier will work because the testing circumstances are so close to what most homes and structures will experience.

 A saturation rating is recorded at 90 percent humidity and 90 degrees Fahrenheit, which serve much more intense conditions that won’t usually be experienced in the area.
 Why should test in conditions that rarely will encounter?
 Because measuring at saturation attends measure nearby to the total maximum volume of moisture, a presented unit can obtain in a single day.
 It’s similar to describing a car’s top speed as a notice of overall achievement.

 This makes a dehumidifier choice a bit complicated.
-Because when you search for a dehumidifier you have to think about the testing conditions each model might have been rated in.
+Because when you search for a dehumidifier, you have to think about the testing conditions each model might have been rated in.
 A dehumidifier that’s able to remove 90 pints of water in saturation conditions (100% humidity) will only remove around 50 pints of water in AHAM conditions (60% humidity).
 That is because a dehumidifier extracts less water in the drier air than in more humid conditions.
 Be sure to keep testing conditions in mind when you’re judging models.
-If you are searching for a dehumidifier for very wet space, look for a unit that is tested at AHAM.
+If you are searching for a dehumidifier for a very wet space, look for a unit that is tested at AHAM.
 It will be more robust than a model rated at saturation.